above ground pool maintenance

 Energy-efficient Covers

-How often should I run my pool pump?
+How often should I run my above ground pool pump?

 The short answer: At least 8 hours a day.
 Why?
 Running your pool's pump helps keep the water moving.
 This is crucial because stagnant water is a playground for algae and bacteria.
 By circulating the water, you also ensure that the chemicals are evenly distributed throughout the pool.
 It's not just about keeping the water moving; it's about maintaining a clean and healthy swimming environment.